cysouw/diathesis/text/c01_introduction.md

 c.
 Es ist bekannt, dass ich dir den Koffer zu tragen helfe.
 :::

 Maybe surprisingly, when the above definition of monoclausality is strictly followed, then there appear to be dozens of verbs that can be used as the finite 'auxiliary' in a coherent multi-verb construction.
 When used as finite auxiliaries, these verbs are strongly grammaticalised, i.e. they shed much of their lexical meaning when used in multi-verb constructions.
 Such grammaticalised verbs are classified into different groups and referred to by many different names in the German grammatical literature, e.g. *Hilfsverb*, *Kopulaverb*, *Modalverb*, *Modalitätsverb*, *Halbmodalverb* [@eisenberg2006a], *Funktionsverb* [Polenz 1963 cited in @kamber2008: 34], *Strukturverb* [@weber2005], or *Stützverb* [Seelbach 1991 cited in @kamber2008: 34].
 I will not pursue the question here how to classify these verbs into different kinds.
 I will simply refer to the whole group of these 'auxiliary' verbs as ~~light verbs~~.
-All light verbs that will be discussed in later chapters are shown here in alphabetical order in [@Next], though note that not all of them are involved in diathesis.
+All light verbs that will be discussed in later chapters are shown here in alphabetical order in [@next], though note that not all of them are involved in diathesis.
 A few of the verbs listed below are only attested in monoclausal alternation without diathesis.

 :::ex
 German verbs that can be used as light verbs: *anfangen, aufhören, aussehen, beginnen, bekommen, bleiben, brauchen, bringen, drohen, dürfen, erscheinen, fahren, finden, fühlen, geben, gehen, gehören, gelten, glauben, haben, halten, heißen, helfen, hören, kommen, kriegen, können, lassen, legen, lehren, liegen, machen, möchten, mögen, müssen, nehmen, pflegen, riechen, scheinen, schicken, sehen, sein, setzen, sollen, spüren, stehen, tun, versprechen, werden, wirken, wissen, wollen*